-This breed is known for being extremely adaptable.
+The Cavalier King Charles Spaniel breed is known for being extremely adaptable.
 If they have less active owners, they are generally quite content with one decent daily walk and lots of cuddles, but they also happily accompany owners on longer hikes and adventures.
 They are usually less hyper than their Cocker Spaniel relatives.

-They are another breed that is associated with certain genetic health problems, some of them are serious, so you should always ensure you seek out a responsible breeder, if you are not going down the adoption route.
+They are another breed that is associated with certain genetic health problems.
+Some of them are serious, so you should always ensure you seek out a responsible breeder if you are not going down the adoption route.

 They are very clever but can be obstinate and prone to guarding and are not always keen on other dogs or strangers.
-The may need extra support when it comes to training and socialization.
+They may need extra support when it comes to training and socialization.

 If you are looking for a dog that loves affection and attention, this may not be the breed for you either.
 While often steadfastly loyal to their people, they can be aloof and like their independence.

-They are also a breed that requires a lot of grooming to keep their coat in good condition and tangle free.
+They are also a breed that requires a lot of grooming to keep their coat in good condition and tangle-free.

 They are also a breed that needs regular grooming to ensure their long coat does not become tangled.

-Happy-go-lucky, very friendly, quiet and generally easygoing, the Whippet is known for being a great family pet, and they also tend to get along well with other dogs too.
+Happy-go-lucky, very friendly, quiet, and generally easygoing, the Whippet is known for being a great family pet, and they also tend to get along well with other dogs too.

-While they often enjoy ‘zoomies’ when they are out on a walk; once back home, they are usually happy to snuggle up and enjoy a cuddle and a snooze.
-They are another breed that could fit in well with a low energy or high energy household, as long as their general needs are met.
+While they often enjoy zoomies when they are out on a walk, once back home, they are usually happy to snuggle up and enjoy a cuddle and a snooze.
+They are another breed that could fit in well with a low-energy or high-energy household as long as their general needs are met.

 Care should be taken to ensure that you seek out a responsible breeder that does health checks on the parents.
 They can be prone to skin conditions and problems with breathing and eyes, as per other brachycephalic breeds.

-The Shih Tzu is often a popular choice for families and in elderly households.
+The Shih Tzu is often a popular choice for families and elderly households.
 They are often extremely sociable, enjoying the company of children and other dogs, and they tend to be adaptable and intelligent.

 They do not generally have high energy requirements and, again, being a brachy breed, this means care needs to be taken when exercising in hot weather.
 They do enjoy a decent walk, and they can be very playful, so they are not regarded as a lazy breed by any means.